MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteTermStoreGroup.md

 ## SYNOPSIS
 Create a new group object in a term store.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupSiteTermStoreGroup](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteTermStoreGroup?view=graph-powershell-beta)

 ## SYNTAX